FSR record 2014/15

 - Funding will be offered to eligible higher education entrants from low-income backgrounds through the National Scholarship Programme (NSP); the decision to offer this will be made on a principal basis by individual universities and colleges.

 - Should contain the total grant (or main and associated grants) for research as shown in the annual grant letter or additional grant letter from the funding councils.
 No distinction between the different components of research funding is required.

 - Should include all other recurrent grants and non-recurrent grants to support special initiatives as stated in the annual grant letter or additional letters from the funding councils.
-Income relating to non-capitalised expenditure, for example Learning and Teaching Capital Investment Fund, the element of the National Scholarship Programme (NSP) or Research Capital Investment Fund (RCIF), should be included here, under funding council income.
+Income relating to non-capitalised expenditure, for example Learning and Teaching Capital Investment Fund, the government element of the National Scholarship Programme (NSP) or Research Capital Investment Fund (RCIF), should be included here, under funding council income.

 - Should include the release of deferred capital grants where capital funding (project or formula) has been applied to the purchase of an asset that has been capitalised.
 This should include grants from the RCIF, the Strategic Development Fund (SDF) and the funding bodies element of the UK Research Partnership Investment fund (UKRPIF) grants.
 (The depreciation associated with these grants should be returned on Table 7 under Premises Sub-head 4b).